introgreek/introgreek.github.io/docs/04-textbook/02-exam-2/core-four-aorist.md

 ## Athematic Aorists

 The core four -μι verbs that we learned about [in the previous unit](core-four-present) exhibit a third principal part that conjugates in the aorist active and middle in part with **athematic conjugation patterns**.
 Despite the fact that their third principal parts end in -α, we cannot simply classify the verb as [first aorist](../exam-1/first-aorist) or [second aorist](../exam-2/second-aorist) and apply the appropriate endings; we have to take special stem changes and athematic endings into account for some forms of the aorist active and middle.
+The **aorist passive** of these verbs is completely regular and formed according to the rules we already know; we only have to worry about this for forms built on the **3rd principal part**.

 A quick reminder of the **secondary tense endings for athematic verbs**, with the ones that we'll use most often in **bold**: